-- Ordinary Members.
-Scientists, medical practitioners or other healthcare professionals (whether in training or fully qualified) interested in the objectives of the Society shall be eligible to be admitted as an Ordinary Member of the Society.
+- 6.1 Ordinary Members.
+Scientists, medical practitioners or other healthcare professionals (persons who by education, training, certification or licensure are qualified to and is engaged in providing health care) interested in the objectives of the Society shall be eligible to be admitted as an Ordinary Member of the Society.
 Admission to Ordinary Membership shall be made in accordance with such Regulations of the Society as shall have been adopted by the Council.
-Each Ordinary Member of the Society shall be entitled to vote at General Meetings of the Society and shall be entitled to appoint a proxy to attend General Meetings and speak and vote on their behalf. - 6.2 Retired Members.
+Each Ordinary Member of the Society shall be entitled to appoint a proxy to attend General Meetings and speak and vote on their behalf. - 6.2 Retired Members.
 An Ordinary Member may become a Retired Member in accordance with the Regulations.
 Retired Members of the Society shall not be entitled to vote at General Meetings of the Society, or vote or stand in elections for the Society's Council or Executive positions. - 6.3 Honorary Members.
 Honorary Members shall be elected by the Council of the Society in accordance with the Regulations.
 Persons elected to Honorary Membership will have made an outstanding contribution to the advancement of the objectives of the Society.
 Each Honorary Member of the Society shall be entitled to vote at General Meetings of the Society. - 6.4 Contributing Members.
 Contributing Members shall be admitted by the Council of the Society in accordance with the Regulations.
-Contributing Members will be persons who are interested in furthering the objectives of the Society and who will normally be organisations, including charitable or business organisations.
+Contributing Members will be persons who are interested in furthering the objectives of the Society and who will normally be individual employees of organisations, or members or charitable or business organisations whose interest is in within the field of pain.
+Applicants who are employed on the basis of their healthcare professional qualification may be eligible for Ordinary Membership.
 Contributing Members of the Society shall not be entitled to vote at General Meetings of the Society, or vote or stand in elections for the Society's Council or Executive positions.

 - 6.5 Associate Members.
 Associate Members shall be admitted by the Council of the Society in accordance with the Regulations.
 Associate Members will be individuals who have an interest in the objectives of the Society but who are not eligible for admission as Ordinary Members of the Society.
-Associate Members of the Society shall not be entitled to vote at General Meetings of the Society, or vote or stand in elections for the Society's Council or Executive positions. - of the Society in accordance with the Regulations.
+Associate Members of the Society shall not be entitled to vote at General Meetings of the Society, or vote or stand in elections for the Society's Council or Executive positions. - 6.6 International Members.
+International Members shall be admitted by the Council of the Society in accordance with the Regulations.
 International Members shall include anyone resident outside Great Britain and Northern Ireland.
-International Members shall not be entitled to vote at General Meetings of the Society, or vote or stand in elections for the Society's Council or Executive positions. - 7 The rights and privileges of every Member shall be personal to himself, shall not be transferable and shall cease on death. - A Register shall be kept at the Registered Office in which shall be entered the name and address of every Member.
+International Members shall not be entitled to vote at General Meetings of the Society, or vote or stand in elections for the Society's Council or Executive positions. - 7 The rights and privileges of every Member shall be personal to himself, shall not be transferable and shall cease on death. - 8 A Register shall be kept at the Registered Office in which shall be entered the name and address of every Member.